ivanDonadello/Visual-Relationship-Detection-LTN/README.md

 ## Introduction

 Semantic Image Interpretation is the task of extracting a structured semantic description from images.
 This requires the detection of *visual relationships*: triples (subject, relation, object) describing a semantic relation between the bounding box of a subject and the bounding box of an object.
 Here, we perform the detection of visual relationships by using Logic Tensor Networks (LTNs), a novel Statistical Relational Learning framework that exploits both the similarities with other seen relationships and background knowledge, expressed with logical constraints between subjects, relations and objects.
-The experiments are conducted on the Visual Relationship Dataset (VRD)/
+The experiments are conducted on the Visual Relationship Dataset (VRD).

 A detailed description of the work is provided in our paper *Compensating Supervision Incompleteness with Prior Knowledge in Semantic Image Interpretation* at IJCNN 2019:
 ```